Manage Templates and Releases with Folders

 - From the navigation pane, click Folders.

-- Select a folder and click the Configuration tab.
+- Select a folder and click the Connections tab.

 - Enter the required information and click Save.